 To respond to that growing demand, OPPD’s board of directors in August approved adding 2,500 MW of generation by 2030.

 While that new generation is in the planning stages, OPPD soon will bring on the most significant additions to its generating fleet in more than 40 years.
-Standing Bear Lake and Turtle Creek natural gas generating stations are scheduled to come online late this summer.
+Standing Bear Lake and Turtle Creek natural gas generating stations are scheduled to come online late this year.

 OPPD’s board of directors in 2019 approved adding hundreds of megawatts in utility-scale solar and natural gas generation.
 The two gas plants will add 600 megawatts of natural gas-powered generation.